bartikowskiw/backup/README.md

 The script creates folders with the date as name.
 The newest backup is symlinked to the folder "current".
 Duplicate files get hard linked.
-So the do not use up disk space (except for the link information.)
+So they do not use up disk space (except for the link information and directory structure).

 ## Configuration